Fulfilling a God-given Ministry

 Are you made to wonder why the Colossian church itself was charged to exhort Archippus, and encourage him to continue in faithful ministry until it was fulfilled?
 Obviously he was under some kind of discouragement, the source of which we are not told.
 He may have been on the verge of giving in to some strong and continuing conflict and was robbed of strength.
 Although the Lord is the great encourager, He sometimes brings that encouragement through the instrumentality of others.
 When “saints” and “faithful brethren” (Colossians 1:2) take loving and caring notice of a disheartened minister of Christ; when they show themselves with him by encouraging him to continue because they recognize his work as truly “in the Lord,” it can lift a heavy burden and be the means of God’s grace to strengthen this brother and specially appointed servant of Christ.

 You can be the means of strengthening him when the work is long and hard, and the battles are wearisome.
 Your faithfulness to your Lord, since you are his work, will be encouragement to him and will return to you with great spiritual benefit.
 He can suffer wounds in this spiritual battle that go much deeper than fleshly wounds, and take longer to heal.
-When he knows not only by your lips but by your life in Christ that his work is not in vain, you can a means to his healing.
+When he knows not only by your lips but by your life in Christ that his work is not in vain, it can be a means to his healing.

 His greatest encouragement is in knowing that you are walking in the grace and truth of Christ, glorifying Him in life and witness.
 You are his work in the Lord.
 Your living godly in Christ Jesus is his greatest reward in this life.